 This post may contain affiliate links.
 Please read our affiliate disclosure for more information.

 Whether you call it “freelancing”, “working independently” or “self-employment”, the basic question is: Do you prefer working independently or as part of a team?
-When you have decided to work independently for yourself, then what skills do you actually need?
+When you decide to work independently for yourself, what skills do you need?

-In addition to the skills in your specialty, you must have some kind of talent for managing yourself, your clients, and your work.
-When I look at some experienced independents and successfully self-employed, I recognize some skills that they all share.
+In addition to the skills in your specialty, you must have some talent for managing yourself, your clients, and your work.
+When I look at some experienced independents and successful self-employed, I recognize some skills they share.

-The followings are the necessary skills that I truly believe you need to have to be able to work independently:
+The following are the necessary skills that I truly believe you need to have to be able to work independently:

 1. Organizational skills